mjbots/moteus/docs/reference.md

 you like burning power, with a BLDC motor you will typically want this set to 0.
 If unspecified, 0.0 is used.

+### 0x1e - Voltage FOC Theta Rate ###

+Mode: Read/write

+When in Voltage Foc mode, this controls the rate of change of electrical phase.
+Integral types use the velocity mapping.

 #### 0x020 - Position command ####